 To say that digitalization is permanently changing the manufacturing business would be an understatement.
 Many manufacturing organizations are turning to innovative digital solutions in response to the unrelenting increase in product complexity.
 They recognize that digitalization is critical to success in today’s market.

 Digitalization differentiates organizations from their competitors, allowing them to advance when other companies are falling behind.
-This post discusses how low-code platforms like Siemens Mendix and an implementation partner like HCL Technologies are helping manufacturers as they move forward with their digitalization journey.
+This post discusses how low-code platforms like Siemens Mendix and an implementation partner like HCLTech are helping manufacturers as they move forward with their digitalization journey.

 Drivers for digitalization